sudipstha08/learning-go/README.md

 ### :three: PROJECT SETUP
   1. Clone the repo
-  2. Create .env file in the root directory with the help of .env.example file
+  2. Create `.env` file in the root directory with the help of `.env.example` file
+  3. Run app `make dev`

 ### :four: REFERENCES
 1. [https://medium.com/technofunnel/understanding-golang-and-goroutines-72ac3c9a014d]